kevinkenzhao/rpi-vpn/README.md

 --down /etc/openvpn/down.sh
 ```

-To automate the login process, we log our ProtonVPN credentials into a text file and pass it into the .ovpn configuration using the ```auth-user-pass /etc/openvpn/login.txt``` directive.
+To automate the login process, we log our ProtonVPN credentials into a text file and pass it into the .ovpn configuration using the ```auth-user-pass /etc/openvpn/login.txt``` directive. **Warning: credentials are not encrypted/obfuscated**
-##### Warning: credentials are neither encrypted nor encoded

 ## Remediating DNS Leak